oracle-livelabs/analytics-ai/common-labs/multi-table-dataset/multi-table-dataset.md

 * Sample Order Lines and Customer Subscription Type DS dataset

-## Task 1: Prepare Basic Visualization Canvases
+## Task 1: Create a Multi-Table Dataset
 In this section, we will create a multi-table dataset using the Sample Order Lines and Customer Subscription Type DS data files.

 1. From the homepage, click **Create.** Then select **Dataset.**